samiurrahman98/nba-allstargame-decisiontreeclassifier/README.md

 ## Version 1.0

+# Statistics

+Player stats currently do not include performing analyses of Advanced stats.
+We plan to expand the existing functionality of this application to include this feature in a future release.

+### Player Categories

 The NBA All Star team selections are made with respect to two major categories:

 | Frontcourt | Backcourt |